DavidDelaunay43/Pinpin/documentation/source/pipeline.rst

 Publish
 =======

-The publish directory is divided into these directories :
+The publish directory is divided into these directories:

 .. list-table::